On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Abstract

 \section{Abstract}

-The work discusses the diffusional growth in particulate systems such as atmospheric clouds.
-It focuses on the Eulerian modeling approach in which the evolution of the probability density function describing the particle size spectrum is carried out using a fixed-bin discretization.
-The numerical diffusion problem inherent to the employment of the fixed-bin discretization is scrutinized.
-The work focuses on the applications of MPDATA family of numerical schemes.
-Several MPDATA variants are explored including: infinite-gauge, non-oscillatory, third-order-terms and recursive antidiffusive correction (double pass donor cell, DPDC) options.
-Methodology for handling coordinate transformations associated with both particle size distribution variable choice and numerical grid layout are expounded.
-The study uses PyMPDATA - a new open-source Python implementation of MPDATA.
-Analysis of the performance of the scheme for different discretization parameters and different settings of the algorithm is performed using an analytically solvable test case pertinent to condensational growth of cloud droplets.
-The analysis covers spatial and temporal convergence, computational cost, conservativeness and quantification of the numerical broadening of the particle size spectrum.
-Presented results demonstrate that, for the problem considered, even a tenfold decrease of the spurious numerical spectral broadening can be obtained by a proper choice of the MPDATA variant (maintaining the same spatial and temporal resolution).
+This work discusses the numerical aspects of representing the condensational growth of particles in models of aerosol systems such as atmospheric clouds.
+It focuses on the Eulerian modelling approach, in which fixed-bin discretisation is used for the probability density function describing the particle-size spectrum.
+Numerical diffusion is inherent to the employment of the fixed-bin discretisation for solving the arising transport problem (advection equation describing size spectrum evolution).
+The focus of this work is on a technique for reducing the numerical diffusion in solutions based on the upwind scheme: the Multidimensional Positive Definite Advection Transport Algorithm (MPDATA).
+Several MPDATA variants are explored including infinite-gauge, non-oscillatory, third-order-terms and recursive antidiffusive correction (Double-Pass Donor-Cell, DPDC) options.
+Methodology for handling coordinate transformations associated with both particle-size spectrum coordinate choice and with numerical grid layout choice are expounded.
+Analysis of the performance of the scheme for different discretisation parameters and different settings of the algorithm is performed using: (i) an analytically solvable box-model test case, and (ii) the single-column kinematic driver (``KiD'') test case in which the size-spectral advection due to condensation is solved simultaneously with the spatial advection in the vertical physical coordinate, and in which the supersaturation evolution is coupled with the droplet growth through water mass budget.
+The box-model problem covers size-spectral dynamics only, no spatial dimension is considered.
+The single-column test case involves a numerical solution of a two-dimensional advection problem (spectral and spatial dimensions).
+The discussion presented in the paper covers size-spectral, spatial and temporal convergence, computational cost, conservativeness and quantification of the numerical broadening of the particle-size spectrum.
+The box-model simulations demonstrate that, compared with upwind solutions, even a tenfold decrease of the spurious numerical spectral broadening can be obtained by an apt choice of the MPDATA variant (maintaining the same spatial and temporal resolution), yet at an increased computational cost.
+Analyses using the single-column test case reveal that the width of the droplet size spectrum is affected by numerical diffusion pertinent to both spatial and spectral advection.
+Application of even a single corrective iteration of MPDATA robustly decreases the relative dispersion of the droplet spectrum, roughly by a factor of two at the levels of maximal liquid water content.
+Presented simulations are carried out using PyMPDATA - a new open-source Python implementation of MPDATA based on the Numba just-in-time compilation infrastructure.

 \introduction